 Harassment can be traumatizing.
 Mental health services, like those listed above, can help you heal.
 For some victims of abuse, pursuing legal charges against the abuser can also be empowering and lead to healing.

 Taking Action May Deter Others From Harassing People in the Future

 Filing a lawsuit may not only deter the current abuse or perpetrator – it can also deter future abuse and unlawful behavior.
 As more and more cases lead to punishment of online harassers, the consequences of the harassment become widely recognized and known.
 This may lead to future abusers refraining from harassing soon-to-be victims.

 Work With Experienced Internet Attorneys to Stop Online Harassment in New York

 Being harassed, stalked, or attacked online can be a harrowing experience and you may not know where to start to protect yourself and put an end to the abuse.

 At Minc Law, we can help you understand your rights and legal options to put an end to the attacks.
 We dedicate our practice to protecting both individuals and businesses from internet-related privacy issues and know the ins and outs of navigating the complexities of internet harassment and stalking laws.

 “I should have called you sooner.
 Very effective, quick response.
 Susan did a great job.”

 Jun 5, 2022

 If you need assistance or guidance on how to deal with internet harassment in New York or the United States, we can help.
-Reach out to schedule your initial, no-obligation consultation by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+Reach out to schedule your initial, no-obligation consultation with an intake specialist by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.